jasmine-pyz/youCode2026/README.md

 ## Achievements

 - Built a privacy-first system that uses models and services that support local deployment, avoids account creation, and stores transcripts locally
-- Integrated multiple AI components, for speech-to-text, translation, and text-to-speech, into a unified real-time experience
+- Integrated multiple AI models and services into a unified, real-time user experience
 - Designed for real-world edge cases often overlooked by existing tools, including low digital literacy, limited context, and diverse language needs
 - Made intentional product and technical decisions to ensure the solution is practical, accessible, and deployable in real women's shelter environments